TomBlanks/TomBlanks/README.md

 - Send me your GitHub username and I'll add you as a **read-only collaborator** on any repo
 - Or I'll walk you through the code and the decisions behind it in an interview

-Everything linked above is my own work and is public.

 ## What I work with